Death Capital in the Public Service

 The amount of the death benefit is paid to the beneficiaries by the following organizations:

-• By the CPAM: titleContent within the limit of €3,977
+• By the CPAM: titleContent within the limit of €4,009

-• By the employer administration for the portion of the death benefit equal to 25% of the last 12 months of gross remuneration of the deceased contractor reduced by €3,977.
+• By the employer administration for the part of the death benefit equal to 25% of the last 12 months of gross remuneration of the deceased contractor reduced by €4,009.

-Where the death of a member of the contract staff occurs as a result of one of the following events, the employer's administration shall pay the supplement up to 3 times the gross annual remuneration:
+Where the death of the member of the contract staff occurs as a result of one of the following events, the employer's administration shall pay the supplement up to 3 times the gross annual remuneration:

 • Accident on duty or occupational disease